Svetislav Stefanovic: Biography

 Svetislav Stefanović was born to a prominent Serbian family on 1 November 1877 in Novi Sad.
 He completed his elementary schooling in Futog and Gymnasium in Novi Sad, where he also studied philosophy for two semesters, 1897 and 1898.
-Stefanović then went to Vienna and Prague where he graduated in 1902 as a medical doctor.
+Stefanović then went to Vienna and Prague, where he graduated in 1902 as a medical doctor.
 In Serbia, he practiced medicine in Jagodina, Obrenovac, and Belgrade before volunteering in the medical corps and participating in the Balkan Wars and the Great War.
 After the Great Retreat, he worked with Ludwik Hirszfeld in Salonika.
 After the war Stefanović played an important role in reconstructing the health care system in Serbia.

-He was a physician by profession, and the founder of the Department of Pathology.
-He was a writer and a poet, critic, translator, essayist, and playwright.
+He was a physician by profession and the founder of the Department of Pathology.
+He was a writer and a poet, a critic, translator, essayist, and a playwright.
 A modernist and avant-gardist, Stefanović's essays and critiques, defended Petković Dis's poetry, and in the interwar period, he defended modernist poetry.
 He was a friend of most of the contemporary poets of his time, Laza Kostić, Vladislav Petković Dis, Todor Manojlović, Jovan Dučić, Miloš Crnjanski, Milan Rakić, Stanislav Vinaver.

 Stefanović was on the list of death row inmates under number 66 in the "Statement of the Military Court of the First Corps of the NOVJ on convicted war criminals in Belgrade", published on the first and second pages of "Politika" on 27 November 1944.
 The ordinal number of the name in the announcement reads the ideologue of fascism, the translator of Mussolini's "State", the German-Nedić commissioner of the Serbian Literary Cooperative, Jonić's advisor on the issues of prosecuting the writers' cooperative.
-A member of the German Commission for slandering the Soviet authorities in connection with the German crimes in Vinica."
-Those were groundless and trumped-up accusations made by individuals who feared intellectuals.
+A member of the German Commission for slandering the Soviet authorities in connection with the German crimes in Vinnytsia."

 Svetislav Stefanović was shot before a firing squad on charges of being an enemy of the people and a war criminal in November 1944 by Tito's Partizans who usurped the reins of the Royal Yugoslav government then in exile in London.
-The procedure for political rehabilitation was initiated in 2008 on the basis of a request sent by Tamara Grujić to the District Court in Belgrade.
-Stefanovć's writings is now beginning to be recognized for its sociological and philosophical vlaue.
+The procedure for political rehabilitation was initiated in 2008 based on a request sent by Tamara Grujić to the District Court in Belgrade.
+Stefanovć's writings is now beginning to be recognized for its sociological and philosophical value.